Easy Half-Up Hair Tutorial | Today’s hair tutorial is sponsored by Dove Hair Care, though all opinions expressed are 100% my own.

 When it comes to my hair, I typically stick to the basics: natural (and heatless) beach waves, curls, and an easy messy bun.
-It’s rare that I attempt a new hairstyle, but lately I’ve been completely enamoured with the 90s throwback half-up half-down ponytail hairstyle.
+It’s rare that I attempt a new hairstyle, but lately, I’ve been completely enamored with this 90s throwback Half Up Ponytail Tutorial.

 Half-Up Ponytail Tutorial